 Rigorous Recruitment and Training

 The application process for teaching internships with Numeric is highly competitive, we receive ten applications for every intern invited to training.
-For the 2019 year, we received over 1000 applications for 80 available internship positions.
+For the 2022 year, we received 859 applications for 82 available internship positions.

 Ongoing Training and Development

-Interns attend bi-weekly two-hour training workshops that provide ongoing training in content, pedagogy and classroom management.
+Interns attend bi-weekly two-hour Coach Development sessions that provide ongoing training in content, pedagogy and classroom management.
 Interns are treated as professionals and are expected to engage actively in these training sessions.

 Numeric External Training